-EDUC 646-O Development and Management of Schools Counseling Programs

-This course uses the American School Counselor Association (ASCA) national model to introduce the philosophy of school counseling programs in grades K-12.
-It promotes that all students demonstrate professionalism, as well as the knowledge and skills needed to promote academic excellence and the personal, emotional, and social development of students in grades K-12.
+EDUC 646-O Development and Management of Schools Counseling Programs and skills needed to promote academic excellence and the personal, emotional, and social development of students in grades K-12.
 Furthermore, the course emphasizes the education, planning, and assessment of the school counseling programs as critical components of the education system.